Flights to Australia

 If you wish to work, study or stay in the country for longer than three months, you will need to apply for a different type of visa depending on the purpose of your visit.
 In addition to the usual check-in and carry-on baggage restrictions, Australia has it’s own restrictions as to what can and cannot be brought into the country.
 Before your flight, be sure to check these restrictions via the official Australian Government website and if you’re not sure about an item, it is recommended to declare it to the authorities upon arrival to avoid a fine.

 While the beaches are what you’ll find on most Australian postcards, they’re not the only draw card.
-In terms of other assets, Australia is naturally blessed with landmarks like Uluru, the Twelve Apostles, Kakadu and the wondrous Great Barrier Reef.
+In terms of other assets, Australia is naturally blessed with landmarks like Uluru, the Twelve Apostles, Kakadu and the wondrous Great Barrier Reef, which commonly make up the best things to do in Australia.

 While Sydney may have all the icons, Melbourne has been attributed as the country’s cultural capital.
 Located on the south east coast, Melbourne is less about swimming and more about coffee, shopping and sport.
 Cricket, tennis and Australian Football (known locally as AFL) are less a spectator sport and more a religion, while Melbourne’s will passionately argue that they produce the city’s best cuisine and coffee.
 And they may just be right.